 As part of The Longest Day, I felt connected with all teams and their members.
 I felt connected to the movement of people who are coming together to create change.
 I felt connected with all daughters who have lost their mothers to Alzheimer's.
 Read more.

-Support from The Judy Fund has enabled nine teams of researchers to pursue answers to important scientific questions about the causes of Alzheimer’s disease, strategies for prevention and detection, and the best approaches to treatment and care.
+Support from The Judy Fund has sponsored 12 research projects to pursue answers to important scientific questions about the causes of Alzheimer’s disease, strategies for prevention and detection, and the best approaches to treatment and care.

 As Alzheimer's disease threatens to bankrupt families, businesses and our healthcare system, scientists are coming closer to finding better treatments that could drastically alter the course of the disease.